Continuous Test Orchestration And Execution Platform Online

 Using preact will reduce your main app bundle by at least one third (may vary depending on app), the only catch being that testing gets complicated.
 The alternative to this maybe using react for development and preact for production.
 Enzyme which is used in react is preact-compat integrable.
 Lyft and Uber used preact and it improved the performance because it is simply faster and smaller.
 Like react it also has virtual DOM that acts as a reagent enhancing its speed.

 Maturity in JS is accepting the fact that there is no ‘best’ overall framework or library.
-In the end it boils down to what your project requires, and it is always advisable to use more than one libraries.
+In the end it boils down to what your project requires, and it is always advisable to use more than one library.
 For instance React components can be used to limit along with Vue quite a lot of times.

 If you have a big team then Angular provides an extra edge because of its fixed procedures and syntax.
 Both Angular and Vue are great if you love using templates.
-If server side rendering is the objective then both React and Vue have potential to solve your problems, same will be the case if you are using it for startups.
+If server-side rendering is the objective then both React and Vue have potential to solve your problems, same will be the case if you are using it for startups.